truxoft/GCO/README.md

 * **Bugfix of Floors per Minute** - the value on the detailed page of a Floor Climbing activity needs to be devided by 60 to show the true pace
 * **Custom Sleep Goal** - the default fixed 8h sleep goal can be now adjusted in the [GCO Settings](#Settings)
 * **Conversion of Calories to kilojoules** on the Calories In/Out page and on the Dashboard; needs to be enabled in the [GCO Settings](#Settings)
+* **Adjustable Y-axis on Graphs (EXPERIMENTAL)** - turns the majority of graphs to have adjustable Y-Axis (with the help of selecting a rectangle of the current graph).
+Please note, that due to the compression of JavaScript files and the use of numeric chunks in GC, this feature may require frequent updates, and/or may not work for everyone.
+Searching for a more stable hack.
 * ... more to come

 For details, please have a look at the [CHANGELOG](https://github.com/truxoft/GCO/blob/master/CHANGELOG.txt)